Safety First: How To Carry Out Demolitions

-The manner in which the authorities carried out recent demolitions fell short of occupational safety and health standards, revealing the irony of a government tasked to uphold regulations that in itself is unable to comply with.
+The manner in which the authorities carried out recent demolitions fell short of occupational safety and health standards, revealing the irony of a government tasked to uphold regulations that is in itself unable to comply with.

 Demolitions are one of the most hazardous construction activities.
 The works require proper planning and constant supervision from a competent engineer to ensure all safety requirements are met and accidents are avoided.